Race Facts – Azerbaijan Grand Prix

 • The inaugural race in 2016 was officially called the “Grand Prix of Europe.”
 A race with this title has been held 23 times since 1983, most recently (before Baku) at the Valencia street circuit and the Nürburgring.
 The race was renamed the Azerbaijan Grand Prix for 2017.

-• From the seven races held so far at the Baku City Circuit, Nico Rosberg in 2016 and Valtteri Bottas in 2019 are the only polesitters who have gone on to win the Grand Prix.
+• From the eight races held so far at the Baku City Circuit, Nico Rosberg in 2016 and Valtteri Bottas in 2019 are the only polesitters who have gone on to win the Grand Prix.

 • During qualifying for the 2016 race, Valtteri Bottas of Williams set an unofficial record for the highest ever speed recorded in an F1 car at 378 km/h.